roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 __OS X GUI Installer__

-If you're on a Mac, you can optionally use the graphical installer package at  https://github.com/chriseppstein/compass/downloads
+If you're on a Mac, you can optionally use Chris Eppstein's [graphical installer package][osx-sass-installer]

 __Sass Only__